rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## Using alternative CMAKE files

+When updating the CMAKE files for Vala, Autovala will check if the **AUTOVALA_CMAKE_SCRIPT** environment variable is defined with a path.
+If that is the case, it will copy from that path the CMAKE scripts for the project, instead of using the default ones.

 ## Creating packages for linux distributions

 AutoVala can create the metadata files for creating .deb and .rpm source packages.
 It should be easy to add support for other package systems.